StarRocks/starrocks/docs/sql-reference/sql-functions/string-functions/upper.md

 ## Parameters

-- `str`：The string that need to be converted.
-If `str` is not a string type, it will try implicit cast first.
+- `str`：The string that needs to be converted.
+If `str` is not a string, implicit cast will be performed first.

-## Return values
+## Return value

-Return upper-case string.
+Returns an upper-case string.

 ## Examples